-The novel findings of this study are as follows: (i) capillary regression was observed in the ultraviolet-induced photoaging skin of hairless mice, and this was accompanied by an increase in ROS generation; (ii) astaxanthin supplementation attenuated skin photoaging, which is characterized by thickness and wrinkling, and maintained ROS levels and capillary number at control levels; (iii) the changes of capillaries were observed in the skin of hairless mice, which have closely correlation with wrinkles, collagen, epidermal thickness and ROS level.
-Thus, astaxanthin treatment was demonstrated as a protective therapy for skin photoaging.
+The novel findings of this study are as follows: (i) capillary regression was observed in the UV-induced photoaging skin of hairless mice, and this was accompanied by an increase in ROS generation; (ii) AST supplementation attenuated skin photoaging, which is characterized by skin thickening and wrinkling, and maintained ROS levels and capillary number at control levels; (iii) changes in the number of capillaries were observed in the skin of hairless mice, which have close correlation with wrinkles, collagen density, epidermal thickness, and ROS levels.
+Thus, AST treatment was demonstrated as a protective therapy for skin photoaging.